Sandra Rodríguez Nieto: Books

 She is the author of the 2012 book La Fábrica del Crimen (The Crime Factory).
 In the book, she denounces the “perverse cycle that has led to social deterioration--and the lose of entire generations of young people – in Ciudad Juárez.”
 José Luis Benavides, journalism professor at California State University, Northridge, has said that “[h]er book, like no other recent book written about Juárez, adds layers of understanding that make the reader appreciate the complexities of the problem, moving away from facile explanations and solutions advanced by government officials on both sides of the border.”

 Honors and awards

 In 2010, the Spanish newspaper El Mundo awarded her the Reporteros Del Mundo prize.
 Also in 2010, she was included on the Los Angeles Times’ list of Media Heroes.
-In 2011, she received the Knight International Journalism Award from the International Center for Journalists and, with El Diario staff, the Maria Moors Cabot Award from Columbia University.
+In 2011, she received the Knight International Journalism Award from the International Center for Journalists, with El Diario staff, the Maria Moors Cabot Award from Columbia University, and received the title of Honorary Citizen of Genoa.

 In recognition of her coverage for the newspaper El Diario de Juárez, she received the 2013 Daniel Pearl Award for Outstanding International Investigative Reporting.

 She was a Harvard University Nieman Fellow in 2014.
 She was the only Latin American in that year's class of 24 reporters and editors.
 At Harvard she studied “ways to develop sustainable online investigative and narrative journalism projects with a focus on government transparency and accountability in Mexico.”